Geomint/beer-time/README.md

 - Testing + Planning: ✏️ 🔌
 - Bugs 🐞
 - Deployment 🚀
+	- Deploying to Heroku
+    - Locally run this project
 - Credits 💳

 ## User Experience: 👍

 ### Project Goals:
+The goal of this project is to showcase various types of craft ales for those who enjoy the experimentation in the brewing process.
+The users who access to website will be able to create a favourites list from a list of products.
+This website is not aimed at people who are under the suitable age to consume alchohol.

 ### Target Audience Goals:
+- To be able to find out information about various craft beverages.
+- Create an account and build up a favourites list to keep track of the beers they have tasted.
+- A visually inviting and appealing design.
+- A facility to send messages to the company to discuss the beverages.
+- To be able to consume the information on the website on Desktop/Tablet and mobile devices.

 ### Site Owner Goals:
+- Generate increased interest for various branded beverages.
+- Collect user information in terms of site analytics.
+- Recieve messages from the users to interact with.
+- Attract branded beverages to feature on the website.

 ### User Stories:

 ### User Requirements and Expectations:

+#### Requirements:
+- Interact with a visually appealing website.
+- Navigate the website with ease & with fast load times.
+- Extract information on various craft beverages.
+- Information on the website to be laid out in a clear and effective way.
+- Construct a list of beverages to try, or to remember.
+#### Expectations:
+- The website protects the users information.
+- The users can interact with the elements visible on the page.
+- The website loads with sufficient speed.
+- The content on the website renders correctly on desktop, mobile and tablet.
+- The users feel informed and satisfied with the informaton available.

 ## Design Choices: 🎨
+The design of this website had to reflect the theme of craft beverages, therefore using a rustic font and bold colours were a must.
+I believe the choices I have made make an intruiging and sophisticated blend and both complete a design the users will likely interact with on a positive level.

 ### Fonts:
+I chose to use two font families, one for the Titles on the website and another for the content, i.e paragraphs, descriptions etc.

+#### Heading-font:
+I chose to use the 'Permanent Marker' font for the titles on this project as it encapsulates the chalk on a black board look, which is perfect for this theme.
+With the main focus on showcasing beverages that often have been started by a few people experimenting, I thought this rustic, creative looking font really did the trick.

+#### Content-font:
+I chose to use the 'Roboto Mono' font for the content on the website, it provides an elegant yet clear layout for the content on the website.

 ### Icons:
+Utilising the vast array of icons from font-awesome I was easily able to locate the icons I needed to provide the best user experience for those interacting with the site.
 ### Colours:
+The colours I chose to use for this website provide a visually captivating experience for the users, provoking a positive response using bright colours will potentially increase the interaction levels on the website.

+- Primary: #1B443A 'msu-green' This green provides a bold structural aspect to the website and defines the borders of the web page.
+- Secondary: #ffc038 'winter-orange' The yellow/orange colour used on the website contrasts elegantly with the primary colour and provides a clear option to use on elements like navigaton links.
+- Default body color: #E3E4DB 'platinum' This 'off-white' platinum colour provides a neutral backdrop for featured elements on the webpage, neatly highlighting the important aspects on the webpage and drawing the users attention.
+- Error colour: #FFCCCC 'error' This standard error colour is a slightly muted red in order to not provoke too much of a negative response, but to still indicate to the user that someone didn't work as intended.
+- Success colour: #4BB543 'success' The success colour is similarly a muted green, however the selection behind this colour was more influenced by how visually appealing the contrast is between that and the main backdrop of the webpage.
+- White colour: #FFF 'white' Standard white colour.
+- Red color: #ff0000 'red' Standard red colour.
+- Black colour: #000 'black' Standard black colour.
 ### Base Styles:
 ### Images:
 ### Background (images/colours):